rust-lang/book/src/ch20-02-multithreaded.md

 execution.
 We’ll also give each worker an `id` so we can distinguish between the different workers in the pool when logging or debugging.

-Let’s make the following changes to what happens when we create a `ThreadPool`.
+Here is the new process that will happen when we create a `ThreadPool`.
 We’ll implement the code that sends the closure to the thread after we have `Worker` set up in this way:

 1. Define a `Worker` struct that holds an `id` and a `JoinHandle<()>`.
 2. Change `ThreadPool` to hold a vector of `Worker` instances.